kavia-common/expense-tracker-and-visualization-40592-40601/expense_tracker_frontend/README.md

 - If you need to validate that the project builds successfully in CI, use `npm run healthcheck` — it performs a production build and exits 0 on success.
 - Do NOT run `npm start` in CI unless your environment expects a long-lived dev server and can keep it running.
 Otherwise, your CI may send SIGKILL leading to exit code 137.

+Note:
+- The `prestart` script intentionally exits with a helpful message when `CI=true` is detected to prevent CI from launching a long-lived dev server by mistake.
+Use `npm run start:ci` or `npm run start:preview` in CI instead.
-Tip: You may see warnings like “browserslist data is old” or deprecation messages from webpack-dev-server; these are non-fatal and do not affect the build.
-They can be ignored safely for CI.
+- You may see warnings like “browserslist data is old” or deprecation messages from webpack-dev-server; these are non-fatal and can be ignored for CI.

 ### Recommended CI steps